3 Things You Should Know About Foraminal Narrowing

 3. Common Surgeries Used to Treat Foraminal Narrowing

 With modern medical advances, spinal decompression surgeries have become minimally invasive, meaning they use smaller incisions and have a shorter recovery time.
+These surgeries aim to relieve pressure on the nerve root.
 The type of surgery depends on the severity of the narrowing, but some common procedures used to treat foraminal narrowing include:

 Depending on your symptoms and other needs, NJ Spine & Orthopedic will work with you to create a specific treatment plan for your foraminal narrowing symptoms.
 Our Concierge Team can also help coordinate your travel and appointment needs to help streamline treatment.